ashtvanf/Configuring-Resource-Groups-and-VMs/README.md

 <img src="https://github.com/ashtvanf/Configuring-Resource-Groups-and-VMs/assets/138221709/10d76b38-3764-4120-be94-9143a165c088"/>
 </p>
 <p>
-On this next page you must select your Resource Group, name your Virtual Machine, and region.
+On this next page you must select your Resource Group, name your Virtual Machine, and Region.
 </p>
 <p>
 <img src="https://github.com/ashtvanf/Configuring-Resource-Groups-and-VMs/assets/138221709/27639702-20b1-44c6-9169-bdf02a331426"/>